 With the workforce predicted to be more than 50% millennials by 2025, it makes sense that workplaces should begin to shift towards tailoring to their preferences.
 And, the results are in: The younger generations prioritize learning and development above many other things.

 Breaking it down – because there’s just not enough time in a day

-Getting the sought-after learning opportunities to this new generation can be tricky, though.
+Getting sought-after learning opportunities for this new generation can be tricky, though.